telavivmakers/geek_code/README.md

 #### H – Hardware
 ```
 H+++   I smithed my own chainmail from iron I smelted with ore mined by means of steam-powered equipment I created from old car parts.
-H—   I have used hammers, but only metaphorically.
+H—   I have used hammers  metaphorically far more often than literally
-H--  I prefer to take my laptop to the shop hardware acts up
+H--  I prefer to take my laptop to the shop when the hardware acts up
 ```
 #### PGP
 Pretty Good Privacy (aka PGP) is a program available on many platforms that will encrypt files so that prying eyes (particularly governmental) can’t look at them.